EngineerBetter/concourse-up/README.md

 ## Why?

 Concourse is easy to get started with, but as soon as you want your team to use it you've previously had to learn BOSH.
+Teams who just want great CI shouldn't need to think about this.
-The goal of `concourse-up` is to hide the complexity of BOSH, providing you with a single command for getting your Concourse up and keeping it running.
+The goal of `concourse-up` is to hide the complexity of BOSH, while giving you all the benefits, providing you with a single command for getting your Concourse up and keeping it running.

 ## Features

 - Deploys you a Concourse CI on AWS, without you having to know anything about BOSH
 - Idempotent deployment (uses RDS for BOSH and Concourse databases)
 - Supports https access by default
+- Uses cost effective AWS spot instances where possible (BOSH will take care of the service)

 ## Prerequisites